In the workplace, extroverts are more sociable, but introverts also exhibit useful qualities. Sometimes introverts really make good employees.

 According to Randy Barker, a professor at Harvard University, introverts have larger and thicker gray matter, which explains their imaginative and inventive nature.
 Thus, they are great abstract thinkers and decision makers.
 They spend loads of time in introspection in order to produce more creative ideas.
 These can be catered to the problem at hand.

 The introvert’s innovative abilities form a significant mark of success on any company that emphasizes these personalities.
-More so, such people are less likely to seek dissertation writing help or any other help and tend to rely on their own abilities.
+More so, such people are less likely to seek help and tend to rely on their own abilities.
 With such a personality, we can envision a future where creative thinking, backed with innovative solutions, will form the basis of employee credibility in many workplaces.

 This is to the relief of the fortunate introverts who tend to outperform the extrovert personalities in areas of creativity and innovation.